-If you had debt cancelled and are no longer obligated to repay the debt, you generally must include the amount of cancelled debt in your income.
+If you had debt cancelled and are no longer obligated to repay the debt, the amount forgiven is considered income on your tax return.
 However, if the discharge of indebtedness occurred as a result of a title 11 case, the debt generally does not have to be added to your return as income.

 What is a title 11 case?